Azure/ADX-in-a-Day-Lab1/README.md

 | summarize count() // or: count
   ```

-Find out how minimum and maximum Timestamp
+Find out the minimum and maximum Timestamp

   ```
 logsRaw